VBhagwandas/datasciencecoursera/Codebook_run_analysis.md

-The dataset has the mean of the following variables for each subject:
+The dataset has the mean of the following variables for each subject.
+Returned are the mean meadurement of the following variables:

 "activity"
 "subject"